HomeFAQs › Leadership & Team

 Direct verdict: Replacing an experienced server costs between $1,800 and $4,200 USD in recruiting, training, and lost sales during the learning curve (restaurant industry average, 2025).
 Most operators spend that money over and over because they apply reactive retention — they raise the salary when the employee already has one foot out the door.
 The Masterestaurant method flips the equation: proactive intervention in the first 90 days, visible career structure, and quarterly career conversations reduce annual turnover by 48–68% without increasing payroll by more than 6%.
 Talent doesn't leave for money; they leave because they see no future.

-Diego F. Parra has spent over 15 years working with restaurant groups in Colombia, Mexico, and Spain, and the pattern repeats itself: operators treat retention as a payroll problem when it is, in reality, a leadership and career design problem.
-At Masterestaurant we measure the real cost of every departure — not just the job posting fee, but the weeks of low productivity, new hire errors, and tips that regular guests stop leaving because their favorite server is no longer there.
+Diego F. Parra has spent over 15 years with restaurant groups in Colombia, Mexico, and Spain, and his diagnosis repeats in every boardroom: operators treat retention as a payroll problem when it is a leadership and career-design problem.
+Masterestaurant measures the real cost of each exit; that includes weeks of half-speed productivity, new-hire errors, and the tips regulars stop leaving once their favorite server is gone.
+A quiet hole in the till.

 Why do servers really quit?
 Is it the salary?